-In the Comprehension section, you can first add topics you want your students to pay attention to.
+In the Comprehension section, you can either upload a document stored on your computer (i.e., via drag-and-drop or by clicking Choose Document and browsing for it) or add one from an online source (i.e., by pasting a valid link in the Paste link box and clicking Submit).
+Here you can also add topics you want your students to pay attention to.
 Click Change Topics and then Add Topic, and the following screen will appear.

 Once you click Done, all topics you have entered will be saved, and you will have the option to Allow students to view others (i.e., make this either an individual or a group assignment).
 Note that the default setting will create an individual assignment.

 You will then see a preview of the first page.
-Click on Preview to view it in full.
-If yor document failed to upload, make sure that the file or link is not corrupted.
+Click on View Annotations to view it in full.
+If your document failed to upload, make sure that the file or link is not corrupted.

 Furthermore, in the document Settings drop-down menu, you have the options to turn on copyright protection, in case you don't want students downloading the document.

-Finally, you can publish the assignment by clicking Publish in the upper right corner.
-To see this example continued (i.e., the tool in action and how you can use it), another article is available in our Help Center in the Teacher's Perspective section.
+Finally, you can publish the assignment by clicking Save in the upper right corner.
+To see this example continued (i.e., the tool in action and how you can use it), another article is available in our Help Center showing the teacher's perspective.